isabelladegen/ComputationalLogic/report.md

 opus is a bird. opus is a penguin
 ```

-TODO: Make sure you can add default rules from Prolexa plus
+TODO: Make sure you can add default rules from Prolexa plus "Known_rules"

 ----
 First: